Using Christmas Giving to Teach Financial Literacy

 Gifts are an exciting part of Christmas.
 Many of us give gifts to honor Jesus and his amazing gift of eternal life.
 Others of us give gifts to emulate the three wise men who sought to honor the Christ Child.
 Regardless of the reason, Christmas gift giving is a wonderful way to teach financial literacy as a Christian homeschool family.

-Many children will know the phrase “it’s better to give than to receive,” but fewer will appreciate the need to give responsibly.
+Many children may know the phrase “it’s better to give than to receive,” but fewer will appreciate the need to give responsibly.
 Finding gifts for family and friends is easy for most children, but respecting the financial limits of the family is often more challenging.
 Including your kids in Christmas gift planning provides an amazing opportunity to model responsible spending and godly financial management.
 Bonus—it's a practical, real-life math lesson, too!

 Giving to Friends and Family